Chase Elliott out to bounce back from worst season of career, insists he wants to be a NASCAR star

 Does Elliott only race because it's all he has ever known?
 His father is Hall of Famer Bill Elliott, his uncle a pioneer engine builder and the entire Elliott family has accomplished everything from their home base in Dawsonville, Georgia, more than 200 miles away from most everyone else in NASCAR in and around Charlotte, North Carolina.

-If Elliott could just stop racing and slide into a life of snowboarding in Colorado, does team owner Rick Hendrick think the 28-year-old would slide into obscurity?
+If Elliott could just stop racing and slide into a life of snowboarding in Colorado, does team owner Rick Hendrick think the 28-year-old would slip into obscurity?

 “No, because I don't know what other stuff he does,” Hendrick told AP.
 “He's not a party guy.
 He's not a world traveler.
 I think he enjoys living in Dawsonville.
 Chase, he has not given up.
 In no way is he racing because he's Chase Elliott.
 He's racing because he knows he's a champion.”